jaysalvat/flin/README.md

 The minified library weighs ~5.5kb, ~2kb GZIPed.
-An even lighter alternative (~1.5kb, ~700 bytes GZIPed) is available with only selectors and plugin architecture to let you build your own perfect library.
+An even lighter alternative (~1.5kb, ~700 bytes GZIPed) is available with only selector and plugin architecture as an empty shell to let you build your own perfect library.

 **Important Note:** Even if the Pin API is near jQuery API, its goals is ABSOLUTELY NOT to be compatible at all.